churd-git/Threat-Hunting-T1059/README.md

 ```
 <img width="1460" alt="Screenshot 2025-01-30 at 12 20 13 AM" src="https://github.com/user-attachments/assets/eedf41a4-ad29-4381-8aa0-935d02cf8342" />

-2. Searched the DeviceFileEvents for the source of the malicous script "ScheduledUpdate.ps1".
-Learned that the malicious script was downlaoded by Johndoe via Github.
+2. Searched the DeviceFileEvents for the source of the malicious script "ScheduledUpdate.ps1".
+Learned that the malicious script was downloaded by Johndoe via Github.
 The script was downloaded at 2025-01-29T16:30:02.2604543Z and again at 2025-01-29T17:03:33.7503363Z.

 Query used to locate these events: